asu-cis-capstone/summitsolutions/README.md

 Project: Marketing Website
               www.summitstructuralaz.com

-Technology to be used: Java, HTML
+Technology to be used: Java, HTML, WordPress